behnazkhoshnood/good-cook-ms3/README.md

   - Unregistered users and all the other users are able to view all recipes that have been uploaded by registered users on All recipes page.
   - Upon registering/loggin in, the user will be greeted with the flash note on top of the "All Recipes" page(get_recipes.html)
   - All recipies are shown in a collapsible drop down list.
-  - The recipe name, created_by and date of insertion of the recipe is shown on the header of the collapsible list for desktop view but in smaller views just the recipe name is shown on the header and the user name and date of insertion is added on top of the body section of the collapsible.
+  - The recipe name, created_by and date of the recipe is shown on the header of the collapsible list for desktop view but in smaller views just the recipe name is shown on the header and the user name and date of insertion is added on top of the body section of the collapsible.
-  - First collapsible body is open on loading the page and recipe informations like recipe category, marks, ingredients, cooking steps and recipe image are included in body of the collapsible.
+  - First collapsible body is open on loading the page to make the page more appealing.
+  - Recipes information like recipe category, marks, ingredients, cooking steps and recipe image are included in body of the collapsible.
   - Admin Users, will be able to delete or edit the data of recipes entered by all users, whereas everyone else will only be able to edit or delete their own.

 - Register/Login